gokulkrishnan2005/19CS301-Module-6/README.md

 Thus, the program has been successfully executed

-EXP.No: 6.e ENCAPSULATION-PRIVATE MEMBERS
+EXP.No: 6.e SEB-public members & public access modifier

 ### AIM:
-Create a Class  Student with the private members name and age ,Add getter and setter to initialize the age variable.
+Create a Class  Pub_mod with the two variables name and age of a person define a method to display the age value,create an object for the class to invoke age method.

 ### ALGORITHM:

 Start

-Define a class Student with:
+Define a class named pub_mod.

-An initializer __init__ that takes name and age as parameters.

-Store name as a public attribute.

-Store age as a private attribute using self.__age.

-Define a getter method get_age() to return the value of __age.
+Inside the class, define a constructor method __init__ with parameters self, name, and age.

+Assign the name and age values to public instance variables self.name and self.age.

-Define a setter method set_age(age) to update the value of __age.
+Define a method Age(self) to print the value of the public data member age.

-Create an instance of Student with name 'Jessa' and age 14.
+Create an object obj of class pub_mod with values "jason" and 35.

-Use the get_age() method to retrieve and print the age.
+Access and print the public data member name using obj.name.

-Use the set_age(16) method to update the age to 16.

-Again use get_age() to retrieve and print the updated age.
+Call the public member function obj.Age() to display the age.

 End
 ### PROGRAM:
 ```
+# illustrating public members & public access modifier
-class Student:
+class pub_mod:
+    # constructor
     def __init__(self, name, age):
-        # private member
-        self.name = name
+        self.name = name;
-        self.__age = age
+        self.age = age;

-    # getter method
-    def get_age(self):
-        return self.__age

-    # setter method
-    def set_age(self, age):
+    def Age(self):
-        self.__age = age
+        # accessing public data member
+        ____________

-# creating object
+# creating object with values jason,35
-stud = Student('Jessa', 14)

-# retrieving age using getter
-print('Name:', stud.name, 'Age:', stud.get_age())

-# changing age using setter
-stud.set_age(16)

-# retrieving age again using getter
-print('Name:', stud.name, 'Age:', stud.get_age())
+# accessing public data member
+print("Name: ", obj.name)
+# calling public member function of the class
+obj.Age()

 ```
 ### OUTPUT: